If you want to lead a nonprofit, run for public office, or head a government agency, Fels can give you the tools to achieve your goals.

 - Policy Making and Public Institutions

 - Financial Management of Government and Nonprofit Institutions

 - Public Communication

 The completion of a capstone project is one of the academic requirements for the Master of Public Administration (MPA) at the University of Pennsylvania’s Fels Institute of Government.
 The capstone project represents a way for graduate students to apply their multi-disciplinary learning from the program to a specific public administration challenge(s) or issue(s).
 To successfully complete a capstone project, a student must receive a passing grade for her capstone paper and the associated briefing.

 The student’s capstone paper resembles a policy memo that an administrative staff writes to decision makers and

 stakeholders.
 The paper integrates and deepens the student’s learning from the program.
 More importantly, the capstone paper provides a way for a student to bring her/his learning and knowledge from the program back into their chosen career.
 The research focus should be one that is of great interest to the students as well as one a potential organization will benefit from.

 The Electives (4 courses)

-Students can use their four electives to specialize in public finance, politics, nonprofit administration, or economic development and growth and complete the requirements for a Fels Certificate in one of these areas or can take an array of classes covering different topics.
+Students can use their four electives to specialize in public finance, politics, nonprofit administration, or economic development and growth.
 Students may also take advantage of courses offered at other Penn programs, such as public finance courses at Wharton, social welfare courses at the School of Social Policy and Practice, education policy courses at the Graduate School of Education, or any other relevant courses offered in one of Penn's twelve graduate schools.
-In some cases, students may be able to import graduate level courses taken during previous graduate study.